Tarak Mehta

 Tarak Janubhai Mehta (26 December 1929 – 1 March 2017) was an Indian columnist, humourist, writer and playwright who is best known for the column Duniya Ne Undha Chasma, and was a well-known figure in Gujarati theatre.

 His humorous weekly column first appeared in Chitralekha in March 1971 and looked at contemporary issues from a different perspective.
 He published 80 books in his whole career.

 In 2008, SAB TV (now Sony SAB) – a popular entertainment channel in India – started the sitcom Taarak Mehta Ka Ooltah Chashmah based on his column, which soon became the flagship show of the channel.

 Personal life

-Tarak Mehta belonged to the Gujarati Nagar Brahman community.
+Tarak Mehta belonged to the Gujarati Community.
 He moved to Ahmedabad, Gujarat, with his second wife, Indu, of over 30 years.
-His first wife, Ila who later married Manohar Doshi (died 2006), also lived in the same apartment building.
+His first wife, Ila who later married Manohar Doshi (died 2009), also lived in the same apartment building.
 He had a daughter from his first marriage, Eshani, who lives in the United States, and has two grandchildren, Kushaan and Shailee.

 Mehta died at the age of 87 years on 1 March 2017 after a prolonged illness.
 His family donated his body to medical research.